-Neema is a Postdoc Associate at the MIT Transit Lab.
-His research is focused on advanced travel demand models and algorithms for multimodal network modeling and optimization.
+Neema is a Senior Postdoctoral Associate at the MIT Transit Lab, and serves in research, research supervision and lecturing roles in the area of urban transportation systems at MIT.
+Neema's research deals with diverse and practical topics including big data analytics for public transit service planning and operations, multimodal travel demand modeling and simulation, evacuation, and traffic simulation and control.
 He earned his PhD in Transportation Systems from University of Arizona (2013), and his BSc. and MSc. in Civil/Transportation Engineering from Sharif University of Technology, Tehran, Iran.

 Neema's current research and supervision activities are mainly focused on developing capacities for utilizing the emerging passive sources of urban mobility data (e.g. smart cards, GPS, mobile, Bluetooth, wifi, etc.) in transportation planning, operations, and management applications.
 This is a cluster of research and includes two important components; 1) data analysis techniques and innovative methods to understand the travel behavior and its latent complexities from the passive data, and 2) travel demand and network simulation and optimization models that can adapt to the new sources of passive data and reflect them in the decision making processes.